 Signing Requirements

-Two witnesses must sign both portions of the advance directive document.[1]
+Two witnesses must also sign an advance directive.[1]

 Revocation